Musicals101.com

 b.
 May 28, 1832 (New York City) - d.
 Aug.
 26, 1908 (NYC)

 The man who invented vaudeville began his career as a boy, singing at P.T.
 Barnum's NYC Museum in 1846.
-Over the next few years, Pastor appeared in circuses, minstrel shows and variety revues, becoming a popular comic singer.
+Over the next few years, Pastor sang in circuses, minstrel shows and variety revues.
 Short, rotund and boasting a massive handlebar mustache, he developed a large and affectionate following by introducing such songs as "The Band Played On."
-Pastor began producing his own variety bills, sending out touring troupes and opening his first Manhattan theater in 1865.
+Pastor started producing variety bills, sending out touring troupes and opening his first Manhattan theater in 1865.

 A devout Catholic and dedicated family man, he wanted to clean-up variety entertainment.
-In 1881, he opened a new theatre on 14th Street, promising "cultivated and aesthetic pure music and comedy" for family audiences.
-He alternated operettas with clean variety bills – the birth of what became known as vaudeville.
+In 1881, he opened a new theatre on 14th Street, promising "cultivated and aesthetic pure music and comedy" designed for family audiences.
+He alternated operettas with clean variety bills – the beginning of what became known as vaudeville.
 For the next two decades, an evening at Tony Pastor's remained one of the most fashionable ways for New Yorkers of all classes to spend an evening.
-Pastor showcased the finest talents on the variety stage, giving crucial opportunities to such future musical stage stars as Lillian Russell and George M. Cohan.
+Pastor showcased the finest talents on the variety stage, giving crucial opportunities to such future stars as Lillian Russell and George M. Cohan.
 Although a shrewd manager, Pastor never expanded beyond his small theatre near Union Square.
 In time, those who developed large circuits of vaudeville houses were able to pay performers more and charge audiences less.
-Pastor was forced to give up his theatre just months before his death at age 76.
-The father of vaudeville left a meager estate of $9,000.
+Unwilling to accept change, Pastor was forced to give up his theatre just months before his death at age 76.
+Despite a long career in show business, the father of vaudeville left a meager estate of $9,000.

 Ritchard, Cyril